Newly found ‘ghost octopods’ at risk from deep-sea mining

 Countries including New Zealand, Namibia and Papua New Guinea have also granted licences for seabed mining exploration.

-But it is Canada’s Nautilus Minerals (TSX:NUS) the one leading the race to open the first seabed mine.
+But it is Canada’s Nautilus Minerals (TSX:NUS), which is close to open the first polymetallic seabed mine, the one that has attracted most eyeballs and critics to its project.
 In a deal arranged outside the ISA system, the company overcame several difficulties until it reached an agreement with the Papua New Guinea government in 2014 to move forward with its Solwara 1 gold, copper and silver underwater project, located in the Bismarck Sea.
-Since then, progress on the project has moved quickly, with mining operations set to begin in early 2018.
+Since then, progress on the project has moved quickly, with mining operations set to begin in 2019.